Draitch History, Family Crest & Coats of Arms

 Some of the Draitch family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Draitch family to the New World and Oceana
+Migration of the Draitch family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Draitch or a variant listed above: Thomas Drake who landed in Massachusetts in 1620.
 The family settled in most of the New England states by the late 17th century.
 Mr Drake settled at Hingham Mass in 1635.